ymlasu/para-atm/README.md

 ### Install NATS (optional)

-Installation of NATS is optional.
-Refer to the NATS [README.txt](src/NATS/README.txt).
-NATS may be distributed separately in the future.
+Installation of the NATS (National Airspace Trajectory-Prediction System) software is optional.
+Refer to the NATS documentation for installation information.

-On Ubuntu, the following commands install dependencies needed by NATS 1.7:
+On Ubuntu Linux, the following commands install dependencies needed by NATS 1.7:

 ``` shell
 sudo apt install default-jdk